By Monica Harvey for RTBR

 What to eat during the race

 For a 5k or 10k race you don’t have to eat or snack while you’re running.
-However, if your running a marathon its best to refuel along the way.
+However, if you are running a marathon its best to refuel along the way.
 Longer races will typically provide something to keep you energized.
 You could also keep energy gels or gummies handy during the race.

 What to eat after the race